Who Cooperates in Repeated Games: The Role of Altruism, Inequity Aversion, and Demographics

 52 Pages Posted: 16 Oct 2012 Last revised: 16 May 2014

 Date Written: September 30, 2011

-We explore the extent to which social preferences account for the observed heterogeneity in play in the repeated prisoner’s dilemma with noise.
-We find that giving in a post-experimental dictator game is correlated with cooperation in the repeated game when no cooperative equilibria exist, but not when cooperation is an equilibrium.
-Furthermore, none of the commonly observed strategies are explained by inequity aversion or efficiency concerns.
-Various survey questions provide additional evidence for relative unimportance of social preferences.
-We conclude that cooperation in repeated games is primarily motivated by long-term payoff maximization; some subjects may well have other goals but this does not seem to be of first order importance in this setting.
-In particular social preferences do not seem to be a major source of the observed diversity of play.
+We explore the extent to which altruism, as measured by giving in a dictator game (DG), accounts for play in a noisy version of the repeated prisoner’s dilemma.
+We find that DG giving is correlated with cooperation in the repeated game when no cooperative equilibria exist, but not when cooperation is an equilibrium.
+Furthermore, none of the commonly observed strategies are better explained by inequity aversion or efficiency concerns than money maximization.
+Various survey questions provide additional evidence for the relative unimportance of social preferences.
+We conclude that cooperation in repeated games is primarily motivated by long-term payoff maximization and that even though some subjects may have other goals, this does not seem to be the key determinant of how play varies with the parameters of the repeated game.
+In particular, altruism does not seem to be a major source of the observed diversity of play.

-Keywords: cooperation, prisoner’s dilemma, social preferences, dictator game, inequity aversion, survey
+Keywords: cooperation, prisoner’s dilemma, altruism, social preferences, dictator game, inequity aversion, survey

 JEL Classification: C72, C91, D03